Hitchhiking experiences that put me off being a hitchhiker

 King Arthur's trial

-King Arthur Pendragon the druid eco-warrior and titular head of the Loyal Arthurian Warband (LAW) druid order to which I belong as a Quest Knight was due in court in Reading and had sent word to me to try and attend if possible to show some support.
+King Arthur Pendragon the druid eco-warrior and titular head of the Loyal Arthurian Warband (LAW) druid order to which I belong as a Quest Knight was due in court in Reading and had sent word to me to try to attend if possible to show some support.

 Fellow knight and bard of the LAW, Pixi, was staying at my house at the time and I told him that King Arthur would much appreciate it if we could get to the court in Reading the next day.